-The Company has warrants outstanding to acquire 351,082 shares of the Company's common stock at an exercise price of \$16.39 per share, which expire in 2022.
-The warrants are accounted for as a liability within accounts payable, accrued expenses and other liabilities on the accompanying consolidated balance sheet as they contain provisions that are considered outside of the Company's control, such as the holders' option to receive cash in lieu and other securities in the event of a reorganization of the Company's common stock underlying such warrants.
-The fair value of these warrants is re-measured at each financial reporting period with any changes in fair value recognized as an unrealized appreciation/depreciation of warrants in the accompanying consolidated statements of operations.
-The warrants are not included in the computation of diluted net loss per share as they are anti-dilutive for the periods presented since the Company recorded a net loss during the years ended December 31, 2020 and 2019.
+On March 23, 2022, the common stock warrants were exercised in full and converted on a cashless basis, resulting in 139,940 shares of common stock transferred to the holder of the warrants at a fair value of \$3,757.
+Prior to the full exercise of the common stock warrants, the Company had warrants outstanding to acquire 354,230 shares of the Company's common stock at an exercise price of \$16.24 per share.
+The warrants were accounted for as a liability within accounts payable, accrued expenses and other liabilities on the accompanying consolidated balance sheet as they contained provisions that are considered outside of the Company's control, such as the holders' option to receive cash in lieu and other securities in the event of a reorganization of the Company's common stock underlying such warrants.
+The fair value of these warrants was remeasured at each financial reporting period with any changes in fair value recognized as an appreciation/depreciation of warrants in the accompanying consolidated statements of operations.
+The warrants were not included in the computation of diluted net loss per share as they were anti-dilutive during the years ended December 31, 2022, 2021 and 2020.